Yasumasa Nagamine

-Yasumasa Nagamine (Nagamine Yasumasa; born April 16, 1954) is a Japanese jurist who has served as an associate justice of the Supreme Court of Japan since 2021.
+Yasumasa Nagamine (Nagamine Yasumasa; born April 16, 1954) is a Japanese diplomat and judge served as an associate justice of the Supreme Court of Japan from 2021 to 2024.
+Before his appointment to the court, he served as ambassador to the United Kingdom from 2019 to 2021, to South Korea from 2016 to 2019 and to the Netherlands from 2012 to 2013.

-Education and Career
+Education and career

 Nagamine was born on April 16, 1954, in Japan.
 He attended the University of Tokyo and graduated from the College of Arts and Sciences in 1977.
 He served as a career officer in the Japanese Ministry of Foreign Affairs and ambassador for over 40 years before his appointment to the Supreme Court.
 Specifically, he served in the following roles: